iworkflowio/iwf-web/README.md

 ### Updating API Definitions

-If the iWF API changes, you'll need to update the API schema and regenerate the TypeScript client:
+If you need to update the API schema:

 1. Update the API schema in `/api-schema/api.yaml`
 2. Run `make gen` to regenerate the TypeScript client